Siquijor: Languages

-The main language spoken in the island province is Cebuano, with Tagalog and English often used as second languages.
-The former is understood and used as the national lingua franca, but it is rarely used in everyday conversation among locals.
+The main language spoken in Siquijor is Cebuano, with Tagalog and English often used as second languages.
+Tagalog is understood and used as the national lingua franca, but it is rarely used in everyday conversation among locals.

 Religion

 95% of the island's residents belong to the Catholic Church, while the remainder belong to various other Christian churches.
-Despite the province's Catholic affinities, almost all of the residents continue to adhere to traditional practices that were used prior the 15th century, albeit these practices have also adopted Christian belief systems as well.
-Due to the ingrained and indispensable traditional belief systems, majority of residents have continued to possess a high respect for the natural environment which was revered by the ancestors of the people.
+Despite the province's Catholic affinities, almost all of the residents continue to adhere to traditional practices that were used prior to the 15th century, albeit these practices have also adopted Christian belief systems as well.
+Due to the ingrained and indispensable traditional belief systems, the majority of residents have continued to possess a high respect for the natural environment which was revered by the ancestors of the people.
 Siquijor is known for its unique Philippine culture of blending Catholicism with traditional religious practices – a major part of its people's cultural heritage and identity.